Working Papers

 Paper: Link to journal and local copy

-• The Asset Pricing and Real Implications of Relationship Disclosure, with Xu Jiang and Liyan Yang
+- The Asset Pricing and Real Implications of Relationship Intensity Disclosure, with Xu Jiang and Liyan Yang

 ABSTRACT:

-In many scenarios, investors in financial markets are uncertain about the relationship between two firms and have to rely on firms' disclosure of such relationship.
-We develop a theory to study the asset pricing implications of this relationship uncertainty and how such relationship uncertainty affects firms' incentives to form and disclose their relationships to the public in the first place (i.e., the real implications).
-We find that while disclosing relationships has a positive price impact by increasing the expected cash flow, it also has a negative price impact by reducing the diversification benefit (or, equivalently, increasing the diversification cost) of investing in multiple firms that have more correlated cash flows.
-One main policy implication of our analysis is that mandatory disclosure of firm relationships may destroy relationship development.
-In other words, disclosing relationship information can have real consequences on cash flows through affecting firm relationships at both the intensive and the extensive margins.
+In many scenarios, investors in financial markets are uncertain about the relationship intensity between two firms and have to rely on firms' disclosure of such relationship intensity.
+We develop a theory to study the asset pricing implications of this relationship intensity uncertainty and how such relationship intensity uncertainty affects firms' incentives to form and disclose their relationship intensities to the public in the first place (i.e., the real implications).
+We find that while such disclosure has a positive price impact by increasing the expected cash flow, it also has a negative price impact by reducing the diversification benefit (or, equivalently, increasing the diversification cost) of investing in multiple firms that have more correlated cash flows.
+The price impact upon relationship intensity disclosure is therefore not monotone: it increases with the expected benefit of relationship and decreases with the risk of the underlying relationship.
+One main policy implication of our analysis is that mandatory disclosure of firm relationship intensities may both destroy relationship development and reduce investor welfare.
+In other words, disclosing relationship intensity information can have real consequences on cash flows through affecting firm relationships at both the intensive and the extensive margins.
+The results are robust to a battery of extensions.

 Keywords: Firm relationships, asset prices, disclosure, matching quality, collaboration intensity.